 Sister Alice Chau sees the solar panels as a continuation of the nuns past decades spent working the land.
 She says, “Instead of harvesting crops, we harvest electricity.”

-Many of the more than 40 sisters are growing to old for the backbreaking manual labor that running a farm requires, so the abbey turned to other ideas to support its aging population.
+Many of the more than 40 sisters are growing too old for the backbreaking manual labor that running a farm requires, so the Abbey turned to other ideas to support its aging population.

 The new solar installation not only provides the nuns with a steady source of income, but it will provide the nearby town of Franklin with more than 80 percent of the energy used in public buildings.
 Kearsarge Energy is responsible for installing and maintaining the solar panels on the leased land for the next 20 years.